mattwarren/mattwarren.github.io/_posts/2018-01-22-Resources-for-Learning-about-.NET-Internals.md

 **Update:** I missed out a few blogs and learnt about some new ones:

+Honourable mention goes to [.NET Type Internals - From a Microsoft CLR Perspective](https://www.codeproject.com/Articles/20481/NET-Type-Internals-From-a-Microsoft-CLR-Perspecti) on CodeProject, it's a great article!!

 - [**Performance is everything.
 But correctness comes first.**](https://aloiskraus.wordpress.com) by [**Alois Kraus**](http://geekswithblogs.net/akraus1/Default.aspx) (also includes some great posts on Windows Internals and Debugging, such as [Windows 10 Memory Compression And More](https://aloiskraus.wordpress.com/2016/10/03/windows-10-memory-compression-and-more/) and [How Buffered IO Can Ruin Performance](https://aloiskraus.wordpress.com/2016/10/09/how-buffered-io-can-ruin-performance/))
   - [The Non Contracting Code Contracts](https://aloiskraus.wordpress.com/2016/07/18/the-non-contracting-code-contracts/)
   - [When Known .NET Bugs Bite You](https://aloiskraus.wordpress.com/2016/07/31/when-known-net-bugs-bite-you/)